AndreIglesias/snow-crash/docs/README.md

 	 |_____/|_| |_|\___/ \_/\_/  \_____|_|  \__,_|___/_| |_|

 ```
+## Technical Focus

+SnowCrash covers a broad spectrum of cybersecurity areas, including:

+- **Cryptography**: Decrypting passwords and deciphering substitution ciphers.
+- **Network Security**: Analyzing network traffic using packet capture tools like `tshark`.
+- **Web Application Security**: Exploiting web server vulnerabilities to execute arbitrary commands.
+- **Binary Exploitation**: Reverse engineering and exploiting compiled executables to bypass access controls and execute unauthorized commands.
+- **Scripting and Automation**: Crafting scripts in languages like Bash and PHP to automate exploit steps and retrieve flags.
+- **Security Tools**: Utilizing penetration testing tools like **John the Ripper** for password cracking and **curl** for web exploitation.

+## Exploit Methodologies

+Each level in SnowCrash presents a unique challenge requiring you to employ various exploit methodologies, including:

+- **Password Cracking**: Using brute-force or dictionary attacks to crack weak passwords.
+- **Command Injection**: Injecting malicious commands into vulnerable applications to execute unauthorized actions.
+- **Symbolic Link Attacks**: Exploiting symbolic links to bypass file access restrictions.
+- **Hexadecimal Manipulation**: Decoding and manipulating hexadecimal data to retrieve sensitive information.

+## Challenge Structure

+Explore the directories for each level to find detailed READMEs and scripts providing step-by-step instructions on how to exploit the vulnerabilities and retrieve the flags.
 ## ssh connection
 To connect through ssh to a level, run the ssh with the *level number* and *ip address* as parameters.
 ### Examples